Overview of CWD

 Processor and Taxidermist Training and Certification

-After receiving authorization from the Ohio Division of Wildlife, a taxidermist or processor may possess a cervidae carcass or prohibited parts thereof taken from outside of the state of Ohio or from those areas within Ohio but subject to carcass movement and possession rules.
+After receiving authorization from the Ohio Division of Wildlife, a taxidermist or processor may possess a cervidae carcass or prohibited parts thereof taken from outside of the state of Ohio or from a Disease Surveillance Area.
 Taxidermists or processors may receive authorization after completion of required training in proper handling and disposal of the cervidae carcass or parts thereof as provided by the chief of the Division of Wildlife.
 As part of the certification, you must complete a short video presentation and test at the links below.

 - CWD in Ohio: What Processors and Taxidermists Need to Know [Video]